How Are CBD Oil, Cannabidiol, and Hemp Extract Used for Pets?

 Hydrocarbon

-Hydrocarbon extraction uses hydrocarbons, such as butane, to “blast” through the plant, extracting the oils.
+Hydrocarbon extraction uses hydrocarbons like butane to “blast” through the plant, extracting the oils.

 The manufacturer must remove the hydrocarbon after extraction.
 If the hydrocarbon is not removed, the extract will be toxic.